Aliases for BATF3 Gene

-BATF3 (Basic Leucine Zipper Transcription Factor, ATF-Like 3) is a Protein Coding gene.
-Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes and Calcineurin-regulated NFAT-dependent transcription in lymphocytes.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
-An important paralog of this gene is BATF2.
+BATF3 (Basic Leucine Zipper ATF-Like Transcription Factor 3) is a Protein Coding gene.
+Among its related pathways are Calcineurin-regulated NFAT-dependent transcription in lymphocytes and Preimplantation Embryo.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is BATF.

 UniProtKB/Swiss-Prot for BATF3 Gene